jbcodeforce/aws-messaging-samples/docs/activemq.md

 * MQTT – mqtt+ssl:// xxxxxxx.xxx.com:8883
 * WSS – wss:// xxxxxxx.xxx.com:61619

-Amazon MQ doesn't support Mutual Transport Layer Security (TLS) authentication currently.
+Dec 2023, Amazon MQ doesn't support Mutual Transport Layer Security (mTLS) authentication.

 In active/standby deployment, any one of the brokers can be active at a time.
 Any client connecting to a broker uses a failover string that defines each broker that the client can connect to.